kubearmor/KubeArmor/CONTRIBUTING.md

 - Example: A system policy to restrict access to the NGINX process that is applicable across many environments.

 ### Writing Blogs
-- Tutorials explaining the use of KubeArmor features (e.g., KVMService, Event Auditor, Visibility).
+- Tutorials explaining the use of KubeArmor features (e.g., Policy Enforcement, Event Auditor, Visibility).
 - Use-case focused articles explaining how KubeArmor secures workloads.
 - Deep-dives into technical integrations and real-world deployment examples.

 ### Community Engagement
 - Participate in discussions on [GitHub Issues](https://github.com/kubearmor/KubeArmor/issues).
 - Join Slack conversations (see below).
-- Attend and engage in KubeArmor community meetings.
+- Attend and engage in biweekly KubeArmor community meetings.

 ### Feedback and Evangelism
 - Share feedback, suggest features, or discuss architectural decisions.